Got questions? We’ve got answers.

 Once you’ve registered for the course, you can access the materials via this link.

 If you’re experiencing the course as part of a group and would like each participant to watch the course on their own, please invite all members of your group to create their own individual accounts following the same steps noted above.
+You can also use our quick start guide and facilitator guide to prepare for the course.

 Once you have registered, you may access the PDF here while signed in.